-Check Task Create Groups and Users Review "Creating Required Operating System Groups and Users" on page 4-1 for information about the groups and users you need to create for the kind of deployment you want to do.
+Check Task Create Groups and Users Review "Creating Required Operating System Groups and Users" on page 5-1 for information about the groups and users you need to create for the kind of deployment you want to do.
+Installation owners have resource limits settings and other requirements described in "Checking Resource Limits for Oracle Software Installation Users" on page 5-9.
 Group and user names must use only ASCII characters.
 Review Oracle Inventory (oraInventory) and OINSTALL Group Requirements The Oracle Inventory directory is the central inventory of Oracle software installed on your system.
-Users who have the Oracle Inventory group as their primary group are granted the OINSTALL privilege to read and write to the central inventory. ■ If you have an existing installation, then OUI detects the existing oralinventory directory from the /etc/oralinst.loc file, and uses this location. ■ If you are installing Oracle software for the first time, and your system does not have an oralnventory directory, then the installer creates an Oracle inventory that is one directory level up from the Oracle base for the Oracle Grid Infrastructure install, and designates the installation owner's primary group as the Oracle Inventory group.
+Users who have the Oracle Inventory group as their primary group are granted the OINSTALL privilege to read and write to the central inventory. ■ If you have an existing installation, then OUI detects the existing oralnventory directory from the oralnst.loc file, and uses this location.
+If you are installing Oracle software for the first time, and your system does not have an oralnventory directory, then the installer creates an Oracle inventory that is one directory level up from the Oracle base for the Oracle Grid Infrastructure install, and designates the installation owner's primary group as the Oracle Inventory group.
 Ensure that this group is available as a primary group for all planned Oracle software installation owners.
 Unset Oracle Software Environment Variables If you have had an existing installation on your system, and you are using the same user account to install this installation, then unset the ORACLE_HOME, ORACLE_BASE, ORACLE_SID, TNS_ADMIN environment variables and any other environment variable set for the Oracle installation user that is connected with Oracle software homes.
-Configure the Oracle Software Owner Environment Configure the environment of the oracle or grid user by performing the following tasks: Set the default file mode creation mask (umask) to 022 in the shell startup file. ■ Set the DISPLAY environment variable.
-See, "Configuring Oracle Software Owner Environment" on page 4-12.
+Configure the Oracle Software Owner Environment Configure the environment of the oracle or grid user by performing the following tasks: ■ Set the default file mode creation mask (umask) to 022 in the shell startup file. ■ Set the DISPLAY environment variable.
+See, "Configuring Oracle Software Owner Environment" on page 5-13.